Dear readers of ADxS.org, please forgive the disruption.

 NOS, XO, GST and PON-1 are important markers for oxidative stress.
 ADA is a marker for cellular immunity.122

 4.1.1.1.
-Norepinephrine, serotonin turnover increased by endotoxin¶
+Noradrenaline, serotonin turnover increased by endotoxin¶

-Both the short- and long-term effects of endotoxin on dopamine levels can be neutralized by inhibition or genetic blockade of inflammatory cytokines such as TNF-α (e.g., by catalpol).124125 This suggests that TNF-α (among others) may mediate anhedonia.
+Both the short- and long-term effects of endotoxin on dopamine levels can be neutralized by inhibition or genetic blockade of inflammatory cytokines such as TNF-α (e.g. by Catalpol).124125 This suggests that TNF-α (among others) may mediate anhedonia.

 Endotoxin reduced the number of tyrosine hydroxylase-immunoreactive neurons in the substantia nigra (a site of origin of dopamine)126